Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-We note that results of the ASY-EOS experiment, in their sub-saturation density extension, are compatible with recent experimental findings from isobaric analog states supplemented with additional constraints from neutron-skin data~\cite{Dani14IAS_esym}, HICs using isospin-diffusion observables measured in mid-peripheral collisions of Sn isotopes~\cite{Tsan09HIC_esym}, and other nuclear structure information~\cite{Zhang:2013wna,Brown:2013prl}.
-More recently, the S$\pi$rit campaign at RIKEN has identified spectral yield ratios of charged pions in collisions of various tin isotopes near threshold as sensitive probes of the slope of the symmetry energy near and beyond nuclear saturation density~\cite{Estee:2021khi}.
-The obtained value is compatible with the ASY-EOS result but currently offers no additional strong constraint due to its large uncertainty~\cite{Estee:2021khi,yong2021symmetry}.
+We note that results of the ASY-EOS experiment, in their sub-saturation density extension, are compatible with recent experimental findings from isobaric analog states supplemented with further constraints from neutron-skin data\cite{Dani14IAS_esym}, HICs using isospin-diffusion observables measured in mid-peripheral collisions of Sn isotopes\cite{Tsan09HIC_esym}, and other nuclear structure information\cite{Zhang:2013wna,Brown:2013prl}.
+More recently, the S$\pi$rit campaign at RIKEN has identified spectral yield ratios of charged pions in collisions of various tin isotopes near threshold as sensitive probes of the slope of the symmetry energy near and beyond nuclear saturation density\cite{Estee:2021khi}.
+The obtained value is compatible with the ASY-EOS result but offers no further strong constraint at present owing to its large uncertainty\cite{Estee:2021khi,yong2021symmetry}.